 - User count

-- Displays the number of users of the data.
-Clicking on it will make it a single-user copy, with it linked only to the active object/object’s data.
+- Displays the number of data users of the data.
+Clicking on user count button will make it a single-user copy, with it linked only to the active object/object’s data.

 - Fake User

-- Keeps the data-block saved in the blend-file, even if it has no real users.
+- Keeps the data-block saved in the blend-file, even if it has no Real User.